opensearch-project/project-website/_community_members/huibishe.md

 redirect_from: '/authors/huibishe/'
 ---

-**Huibin Shen** is a scientist at AWS interested in machine learning and its application.
+**Huibin Shen** is a scientist at AWS interested in machine learning and its applications.